 In those applications where an high starting torque is required, Fimec single-phase motors can be equipped with an auxiliary capacitor which is connected only in the starting phase of the motor and allows a starting torque of 200%.
 This type of motor should be used when the machine starts with a total or partial load.
 Once the motor has started, the auxiliary capacitor is disconnected by means of a circuit breaker.
 The centrifugal circuit breaker is an highly stable device as It detects the turns of the motor.
 This device has a normally closed spring loaded contact.
 When the motor begins to turn, the centrifugal force acts on two masses rotating on the shaft and exerts a force that overcomes the opposition of the spring once the rated rpm is reached.
 This opens the contact and disconnects the starting capacitor used to achieve the high starting torque.

-Asynchronous Single Phase Motors (M, ME, MT, MD Series)
+Send RFQ for Asynchronous Single Phase Motors (M, ME, MT, MD Series)

 Thank You!
 A member of our team will be in touch shortly